 Whether wielding a butterfly net, scooping a beetle into a cup, or crawling after an ant to see where it goes, children can practice their fine motor skills and hone their powers of concentration while immersed in nature.

-Visiting a park with a beach or sand dunes?
-Watch for the funnel-shaped, one- or two-inch diameter sand pit traps of antlion larvae (doodlebugs)!
+If you’re near a beach or sand dunes, watch for the funnel-shaped, one- or two-inch diameter sand pit traps of antlion larvae (doodlebugs)!
 Crouch down and carefully “tickle” the sides of the pit with a pine needle or blade of grass, causing a tiny sand-slide.
 The keeper of the trap may even surprise you by trying to catch your pine needle in its jaws.
 Warning: may induce squeals of delight in adults as well as children!

 Bugs elicit wonder and curiosity